Software Engineer

 Create job alert

-As a Software Engineer you will be responsible for developing robust and efficient code using Java and related technologies.
-Your primary duties will include:
+Carbon60 is seeking a talented Software Engineer to join their clients forward-thinking Agile Scrum team based in Newcastle.
+As a Software Engineer, you will be responsible for developing high-quality, scalable, and easily maintained code using Java and related technologies.

-• Developing reusable patterns and encouraging innovation to enhance team velocity
+• Develop reusable patterns and encourage innovation to enhance team velocity

-• Ensuring code is well-documented and sharing knowledge of implemented solutions
+• Ensure code is sufficiently documented and share knowledge of implemented solutions

-• Proficiency in Java and cloud services development
+• Proficient in Java and cloud services development

-If you are interetsred in this position, please apply with an updated CV and one of our ocnsultants will be in touch.
+If you are interested, please apply with an updated CV and one of our consultants will be in touch.

 Related Jobs